New Jerusalem: Revelation 21:22

-The Book of Revelation was composed during the end of the 1st century AD near the end of Domitian’s reign (A.D.
-96), or some date it earlier during the later end of the reign of Emperor Nero Domitius (54 to 68 CE).
+The Book of Revelation may have been composed during the end of the 1st century AD near the end of Domitian’s reign (A.D.
+96), although some date it to the later end of the reign of Emperor Nero Domitius (54 to 68 CE).
 The work is addressed to the "seven churches that are in Asia" (1:4).
-Revelation is normally broken into three sections: the prologue (1:1-3:22), the visions (4:1-22:5), and the epilogue (22:6-20).
+Revelation is normally broken into three sections: the prologue (1:1–3:22), the visions (4:1–22:5), and the epilogue (22:6–20).
 This study is principally concerned with chapter 21.

 The author of Revelation was both a Jew by birth and a believing Christian.
-For the author and the addressees of Revelation, they are searching for the Lord to vindicate them and judge the "inhabitants of the earth," for their suffering (6:10).
-The fall of Jerusalem coupled with the Neronian persecutions form the tension within the subtext of Revelation.
+The author and the addressees of Revelation are searching for the Lord to vindicate them and judge the "inhabitants of the earth" for their suffering (6:10).
+The fall of Jerusalem, coupled with the Neronian persecutions, form the tension within the subtext of Revelation.